surifirstpin/biplus_documentation/docs/ModelNew.md

 <p><strong>Example:</strong> “sql”: "(select sum(x.Amount) from Orders x)”</p>
 </blockquote>
 <h2 id="drill-down-feature-">Drill-down feature :</h2>
 <p>Drilldown is used for exploring the data further with respect to a field value.
-Bi+ has an ability to define drill option for a field with a set of derivable fields and when clicked on a particular value of an assigned field, the individual records that make up that cell will be displayed by limiting the query with the clicked value.</p>
+BiPlus has an ability to define drill option for a field with a set of derivable fields and when clicked on a particular value of an assigned field, the individual records that make up that cell will be displayed by limiting the query with the clicked value.</p>
 <h2 id="show_drill_down_measures">Show_drill_down_measures:</h2>
 <p>Sometimes, it may be necessary to bring the current stage measure fields to the next drill stage along with the drill fields.</p>
-<p>Bi+ provides an additional attribute to drill down as <strong>Show_drill_down_ measures</strong> which  can be defined as <strong>TRUE or FALSE</strong>.
+<p>BiPlus provides an additional attribute to drill down as <strong>Show_drill_down_ measures</strong> which  can be defined as <strong>TRUE or FALSE</strong>.
 If mentioned TRUE, then system will carry forward the measures of the current stage to the immediate drill level.</p>
 <pre><code>"drill_down_fields": "Field1,Field2…….."

 "show_drill_down_measures": "true / false"